Mobile app prototype

 Simple user testing sessions were conducted with users from Sheridan's Centre for Elder Research and a senior family member.
 Feedback and observation were noted during these sessions.
 Relevant suggestions on the app design were applied as deemed fit and manageable.

-Unquestionably a very challenging experience to develop mobile app prototype with proper systematic approach.
-The design is certainly not perfect but it does reflect quite closely the functionality of the final product.VISIT ttGO
+Unquestionably a challenging experience to develop mobile app prototype with proper systematic approach.
+The design is certainly not perfect but it does reflect quite closely the functionality of final product.VISIT ttGO